-- 14.1 An elected governor may hold office for a period of up to 3 years. - 14.2 An elected governor shall cease to hold office if he ceases to be a member of the constituency or class by which he was elected. - 14.3 An elected governor shall be eligible for re-election at the end of his term. - 14.4 An appointed governor may hold office for a period of up to 3 years.

-- 14.5 An appointed governor shall cease to hold office if the appointing organisation withdraws its sponsorship of him. - 14.6 An appointed governor shall be eligible for re-appointment at the end of his term.
+- 14.1 An elected Governor may hold office for a period not exceeding three years. - An elected Governor shall cease to hold office if they cease to be a member of the constituency or class by which they were elected.
+For the avoidance of doubt, this includes a Governor moving their principal residence from one public constituency to another. - 14.3 Subject to 14.7, an elected Governor shall be eligible for re-election at the end of their term. - 14.4 An appointed Governor may hold office for a period not exceeding three years. - 14.5 An appointed Governor shall cease to hold office if the appointing organisation withdraws its sponsorship of them. - 14.6 Subject to 14.7, an appointed Governor shall be eligible for reappointment at the end of their term. - 14.7 A Governor (whether elected or appointed) may not hold office for more than nine consecutive years, and shall not be eligible for reelection or re-appointment, whichever the case may be, if they have already held office for more than three consecutive years.
+For the purposes of this paragraph 14, years of office are consecutive unless there is a break of at least 1 year between them.